PrefectHQ/prefect/docs/index.md

 Prefect 2.0 makes it easy to decorate your existing Python functions and provide you with retries, caching, and dynamic workflows.

-### A user friendly GUI
+### A user friendly GUI dashboard
-In the Prefect Orion UI you can quickly set up notifications, visualize run history, and inspect logs.
+In the [Prefect Orion UI](ui/overview/) you can quickly set up notifications, visualize run history, and inspect logs.

 ### Faster and easier than building from scratch
 Building this kind of functionality from scratch is a huge pain.
 It's estimated that up to 80% of a data engineer's time is spent writing code to guard against edge cases and provide information when a dataflow inevitably fails.
 Prefect 2.0 helps eliminate this negative engineering, so you can do more faster with confidence in your dataflows.